Pranshu1993/Transfer_Market_Values_Prediction/README.md

 Case Study 2
 ==============================
+Introduction
+Football, as we all know, is an international sport that is particularly popular in Europe.
+The market value of footballers is one of the most intriguing aspects of football when it comes to federations, clubs, and players.
+The projection of market valuations of players has always been one of the most important considerations for a football club, and it can be influenced by a variety of factors.
+Our analysis includes a variety of athlete characteristics such as age, height, left or right foot, number of goals per season, and international impact.

 This is a web application designed to show the project structure for a machine learning model deployed using flask.
 This project features a machine learning model that has been trained to predict the value of players.